Attention: Scam Alert

 Background

 Major changes to CDPAP were passed in the state budget in April 2024 that are outlined below.
-Little information has been shared to the public by the state or their chosen contractor.
-In the absence of this information, a tremendous amount of misinformation is emerging, and consumers, PAs, and others have more and more questions.
+The New York State Department of Health has chosen Public Partnerships, LLC (PPL) as the single statewide fiscal intermediary, and is requiring all consumers and workers in CDPAP to transition to PPL by March 28, 2025..
 This Q&A document is our effort to share the most up-to-date insights that we have so that everyone within this program is aware of what to expect and their rights.

 As part of the state’s budget this past year, Gov. Hochul and the Legislature determined that all of CDPAP will be administered by one fiscal intermediary (FI).
 Governor Hochul and her Department of Health chose Public Partnerships, LLC, or PPL, as the sole FI for the state.
 This means that, if this measure takes effect, consumers and their personal assistants will have to switch from their current FI to enroll with PPL in order to continue to use CDPA.
 CDPAANYS will keep you up to date with information about when you have to make this change.